 The summary()

 method by default prints the SSH = \(\mathbf{H}\) and SSE = \(\mathbf{E}\) matrices, but I suppressed them above.
-They can be extracted from the object using purrr::pluck()
+The data structure returned contains nested elements which can be extracted more easily from the object using purrr::pluck()

 :